smartSenseSolutions/spring-boot-multi-module-boiler-plate/README.md

 # Module Information

 **ss-api**          : It contains utilities like constants, dtos, validators, utility classes.
+This will be published as a package and this can be used by other Java projects as a depedency

 **ss-dao**          : It contains database entities and repositories.